On the EFT of Large Scale Structures in Redshift Space: Comparison to Numerical Simulations

 \section{Comparison to Numerical Simulations}

 In this section, we compare our results to the large BigMultiDark $N$-body numerical simulation at $z=0.56$ with a volume of $(2.5 {\rm Gpc}/h)^3$ and $3840^3$ particles (see~\cite{Klypin:2014kpa} for details), which uses the Planck $\Lambda$CDM cosmology: $\left\{ \Omega_m , \Omega_b, \Omega_k, H_0,\sigma_8, n_s \right\}$ $= \left\{ 0.307 , 0.048 , 0, 67.77,0.96 \right\}$.
 Results at $z=0$ are presented in Appendix \ref{z0}.
 First, we compare to the dark-matter power spectrum, to determine the value of $c_s^2$.
 To do the resummation in real space, we used a method similar to the one described above.
 In Appendix~\ref{ircompare}, we run some tests on the new method of IR-resummation for the real space, dark-matter power spectrum.
-Also, we will ignore some of the subtleties of overfitting described in \cite{Foreman:2015lca} for simplicity in this paper; in reality, a more involved analysis is necessary to do an accurate fit.
-In this paper, we are most interested in developing the correct formalism and in the comparison in redshift space.
+Also, we will ignore some of the subtleties of overfitting described in \cite{Foreman:2015lca} (which describes in detail and performs a rigorous fitting procedure for the dark matter power spectrum) for simplicity in this paper; in reality, a more involved analysis is necessary to do an accurate fit.
+In this vein, we simply identify some values of the parameters such that the EFT curve is compatible with the data; in this paper, we are most interested in developing the correct formalism and checking its consistency in redshift space rather than performing an accurate fit.
+That said, as a very rough estimate of the error, we noticed that if one shifts $c_s^2$ by about $5\%$, $\bar c_1^2$ by about $15\%$, or $\bar c_2^2$ by about $50\%$, the theory fails at a much lower value of $k$ than if one uses the values that we use in the plots.